lkalina-gea/balloon-race/README.md

 # balloon-race

 A static webpage to track donation amounts in an office donation competition.
 In our case, the manager whose employees donated the most "won" a pie in the face.
+This enables employees to easily check the competition status on their computer or smartphone.

 ## Setup

-Place the managers' headshot picutures and a logo image in images/.
+Place the managers' headshot photos and a logo image in images/.

 Update manager names, donation amounts, and headshot image paths in index.html: